While I was preparing for a VBAC after my first cesarean, I started being asked a question that I didn’t understand at first.

-Is an incision that can be done anywhere in the middle of the uterus.
-Although. classical incisions are not as common they are still being done today with breech babies or preterm babies.
+This incision is done anywhere in the middle of the uterus.
+Although classical incisions are not as common they are still being done today with breech babies or preterm babies.

 Check out our post on How to Turn a Breech Baby for eight methods you can use to try to flip them over, helping you prevent the need for a C-section.